Food Intolerances vs. Food Allergy - The Overview

 Vitamin C - The all-rounder

-A study at the University of Erlangen has also shown that C supply has a significant influence on serum histamine concentrations.
-In the study, patients suffering from both allergies and infectious diseases were administered a high dose of vitamin C intravenously, and a significant decrease in histamine concentration was subsequently observed.
-This was even greater in the patients with allergic diseases than in the patients with infectious diseases [34].
+A study at the University of Erlangen showed that vitamin C supply influences the serum histamine concentration.
+Patients suffering from allergies or infectious diseases were administered a high dose of vitamin C intravenously.
+Subsequently, a significant decrease in histamine concentration was subsequently observed.
+The decrease in patients with allergic diseases was even higher than in patients with infectious diseases [31].

 Vitamin D - The sunshine vitamin